rosengrenen/typescript-node-react-template/README.md

-# react-node-graphql-postgres-typescript-template
+# react-node-react-template

-A monorepo (using `yarn workspaces`) template for a web application using a React frontend, a NodeJS backend, and a GraphQL api for communicating between frontend and backend.
+A monorepo (using `yarn workspaces`) template for a web application using a React frontend, and a NodeJS backend.

 ## Features